Dorothy Catherine Draper: Family

-Whenever her brother's wife Antonia Caetana de Paiva Pereira (née Gardner, c.
+When her brother's wife Antonia Caetana de Paiva Pereira (née Gardner, c.
 1814 – 1870) became ill, Dorothy Draper was as a mother to their children.
 She devoted her life to supporting her brother in his work and helping to raise and homeschool his children.

 Her great-niece was Antonia Maury, the American astronomer, while her nephews included the chemist and surgeon John Christopher Draper, the doctor and amateur astronomer Henry Draper and the meteorologist Daniel Draper.
 The latter named his daughter Dorothy Catherine Draper (1888–1972) after her.

 Death

 Dorothy Catherine Draper died in December 1901 aged 94 at the Draper family home at Hastings-on-Hudson, New York and was buried with her brother and sister-in-law in Green-Wood Cemetery in Brooklyn, New York.
 She never married.